MC1311977 - Security Detection Report in Teams Admin Center

 When this will happen:

-General Availability (Worldwide): Rollout will begin in late June 2026 and is expected to complete by late June 2026.
+General Availability (Worldwide): Rollout will begin in mid-July 2026 (previously late June) and is expected to complete by late July 2026 (previously late June).

 How this affects your organization: